opes/byoh/README.md

 >
 > IPv6 looks to solve these problems.
 As well as making general improvements on the protocol, the most obvious benefit of utilizing IPv6 addresses is that it has a much larger address space.
 While IPv4 allowed for 2^32 addresses (with some of those reserved for special purposes), the IPv6 address space allows for 2^128 addresses, which is an incredible increase

-Whether or not your website supports IPv6 is totally up to you, you framework, or anything else you're using to run the server.
+Whether or not your website supports IPv6 is totally up to you, your framework, or anything else you're using to run the server.

 Read More: [Setting up IPv6](https://www.digitalocean.com/community/tutorials/how-to-configure-your-droplet-to-only-use-ipv6-networking)